 After all, there’s a big difference between being attractive and being photogenic—one doesn’t necessarily translate to the other.
 Being photogenic is mostly about possessing an acute awareness of how you look in photos, which can certainly be learned over time (What?
 You thought fashion bloggers came out of the womb pretending to hail a cab while carrying a Céline bag?)

-That said, there are a few low-maintenance measures to take if you know you’re going to be snapped—whether professionally or unprofessionally—that’ll make you instantly look better.
+That said, there are a few low-maintenance measures to take if you know you’re going to be snapped—whether professionally or unprofessionally—that’ll make you instantly look thinner.
 Read on for 12 useful tips on how to look skinny in pictures!

 1. Stick your chin out or use your tongue.